-Stormwater runoff isn’t just a problem along roads and commercial areas — homes and driveways and other impervious surfaces can also cause problems.
-The LGA’s Lake George Watershed Data Atlas (2016) determined that 8.2 percent of the watershed can be described as disturbed or developed – and a large amount of phosphorous that enters the Lake as surface runoff likely comes from those areas.
+Polluted stormwater isn’t just a problem along roads and commercial areas — homes and driveways and other impervious surfaces can also cause problems.
+The LGA’s Lake George Watershed Data Atlas (2016) determined that 8.2 percent of the watershed can be described as disturbed or developed – and a large amount of phosphorous, nitrogen, sediment and nutrients that enters the Lake as surface runoff likely comes from those areas.

 After a storm, water that falls on soil is able to infiltrate down into the ground, eventually finding its way into the groundwater to recharge the Lake or the local aquifer.
 Water that falls on impervious surfaces (such as roads, driveways, patios and parking lots) does not soak into the surfaces — instead it flows across those surfaces toward the low point: Lake George.

 The water flows at increased speed across those surfaces, scouring oils, salt, and sediment carrying phosphorous or other chemicals.
 The flow carries the pollutants downward in the watershed and eventually deposits those pollutants into the Lake.

 The photo at the top of this page shows the delta at the end of English Brook in 2015 — much of it is sediment that was carried into the Lake because of problems upstream that were worsened by stormwater problems.
 The LGA has a number of projects on English Brook that have been completed or being permitted to address the issue.

 - Sediments can cloud water, affecting plants, fish, and other aquatic life;

 - Sediments can form deltas, impeding navigation and lake access, and providing ideal habitat for invasive species;